gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    implementation is expected to be able to select key on SCTP packet basis.

-   The DTLS/SCTP endpoint indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
+   The DTLS/SCTP endpoint indicates to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
 This is done by sending a DTLS/SCTP Control Message {{Control-Message}} of type